 Air travel is still one of the safest options around, but things can definitely go wrong.
 Runway events are blessedly rare, but severe turbulence is increasingly common due to climate change.
 Remember, even the coffee pots need to be secured for rough patches so that they don’t become projectiles.
 It’s not in anyone’s best interest for a 30lb toddler to go flying through a plane!
 Even in regular conditions, kids who ride as lap children face injuries from falls, food service and more – learn more about the pros and cons of flying with an infant on lap.

-While airlines in other countries offer a “belly belt” to get around this problem, safety testing has shown that these devices can turn your baby into an airbag in the event of an emergency.
-Therefore, they are illegal in the US.
+While airlines in other countries offer a “belly belt” to get around this problem when you fly with a baby, safety testing has shown that these devices can turn your baby into an airbag in the event of an emergency.
+Therefore, they are illegal in the US and Canada.

 You do have one option worth considering if your child is 22-40 pounds.
 The AmSafe CARES harness attaches around the seatback and adds shoulder straps to keep little kids better positioned.
 It’s the only FAA-approved harness, so don’t be fooled by the cheap knock-offs on Amazon!
 Two caveats: many parents report that it fits better beginning around 30lbs, and with smaller kids they can “submarine” and slide through the bottom.
 Get more info here.

 2. Your car seat may be damaged by the airline

 Car seats are basically designed as single-use items.
 After one major impact, they need to be replaced because they might not fully protect your kid in a second impact.

-After seeing how checked luggage is treated by baggage handlers the world over, I don’t care to entrust my kids’ future safety to them.
+After seeing how checked baggage is treated by handlers the world over, I don’t care to entrust my kids’ future safety to them.
 A flimsy gate check car seat bag might protect from dirt and grime, but not much else.
 Here are some examples of what your checked items go through when they’re separated from you: